SimiaCryptus/qqn-optimizer/docs/paper/combined.md

 2. **Rigorous Empirical Validation**: Comprehensive evaluation across 26 benchmark problems with statistical analysis, demonstrating QQN's superior robustness and practical utility.

-3. **Benchmarking Framework**: A reusable framework for optimization algorithm evaluation that promotes reproducible research and meaningful comparisons.
+3. **Benchmarking Framework**: A reusable tournament-style framework for optimization algorithm evaluation that promotes reproducible research and meaningful comparisons.

 Our theoretical analysis provides convergence guarantees while maintaining accessibility.
 We present proof sketches that capture key insights, with detailed derivations available in the supplementary material.